Make an impact.

 - Enterprise Information Systems

 - Real-Time Embedded Systems

-The computer science department will offer a new ABET accredited Computer Science – Entrepreneurship B.S. degree program starting in Fall of 2019.
+The computer science department will offer a new ABET accredited Computer Science – Entrepreneurship B.S. degree program, along with a Computer Science – Cyber Security B.S. degree program starting in Fall of 2019.
 Please watch here for additional information.

 Master of Science